datastax/dsbulk/manual/settings.md

 Note that all nodes in a cluster must accept connections on the same port number.

 Defaults to **9042**.

+#### ---driver.addressTranslator _&lt;string&gt;_

+The simple or fully-qualified class name of the address translator to use.

+This is only needed if the nodes are not directly reachable from the driver (for example, the driver is in a different network region and needs to use a public IP, or it connects through a proxy).

+Defaults to **"IdentityTranslator"**.

 #### ---driver.timestampGenerator _&lt;string&gt;_